 Collect heroes with special abilities, forge alliances and build new armies in Clash of Kings.
 But not before you’ve gathered enough resources to fortify your structures and raise an army suitable for pillaging other kingdoms.
 There are attacking dragons to defend your castle and dragon eggs to hatch to your advantage.
 Monsters, enemy lords and potential sieges all threaten to darken your doorstep.
 Stay ahead by using your strategical cunning to maintain an impenetrable fortress and powerful troops.

-How did you like our list of Clash of Clans alternatives?
+How did you like our list of games like Clash of Clans?
 They’ve been arranged in no particular order.
 Each is unique in its own way, but similar to Clash of Clans at the same time.
 So kick back your feet this weekend, and try another strategy-based title for a change.